 SELECT column1, column2 FROM table WHERE condition1 AND condition2;

-The AND statement is used after the first statement in a WHERE clause.
+The AND statement is used after the first statement in an SQL WHERE clause.
 This query will only return records which meet both condition1 and condition2.

-You can use the WHERE clause on SELECT, UPDATE, and DELETE statements.
+You can use the WHERE clause on SQL SELECT, SQL UPDATE, and SQL DELETE statements.
 This means that you can select, update, and delete records based on multiple conditions with the AND statement.

 id | name | title | branch | salary |